 5.8 Modern Global Routing

-6 Detailed Routing After global routing, each net undergoes detailed routing.
+6 Detailed Routing Following global routing, each net undergoes detailed routing.
 The objective of detailed routing is to assign route segments of signal nets to specific routing tracks, vias, and metal layers in a manner consistent with given global routes of those nets.
-As long as the routes remain properly connected across all neighboring gcells, the detailed routing of one gcell can be performed independently of the routing of other gcells.
-This facilitates an efficient divide-and-conquer framework and also enables parallel algorithms.
-Thus, detailed routing runtime can (theoretically) scale linearly with the size of the layout.
 Traditional detailed routing techniques are applied within routing regions, such as channels (Sec.
 6.3) and switchboxes (Sec.
 6.4).
-For modern designs, over-the-cell (OTC) routing (Sec.
-6.5) allows wires to be routed over standard cells.
-Due to technology scaling, modern detailed routers must account for manufacturing rules and the impact of manufacturing faults (Sec.
+For modern designs, over-the-cell (OTC) or gcell routing (Sec.
+6.5) allows wires to be routed over (standard) cells based on their gcell assignments.
+Due to technology scaling, modern detailed routers must account for additional manufacturing rules and the impact of manufacturing faults and resolution (Sec.
 6.6).